Raising the Bar with Jamie Boudreau

 19 Jan 11 7

 Bitters heavy cocktails are catching on across the country.
 Some include full ounces of bitters like Angostura making for intensely aromatic experiences.
-THe ZIm Zala Bim is no exception with one quarter ounce of Regan's Orange Bitters!
+The Zim Zala Bim is no exception with one quarter ounce of Regan's Orange Bitters and delicious reposado tequila.

 How to Shake a Cocktail